 Honda's fourth attempt at the Jazz supermini tries to channel some of the goodness of the Honda e into the B-segment hatchback.
-The good news is that it seems to have worked - while we're waiting on a price to confirm exactly where it will stand among its rivals, the Jazz Mk4 is nevertheless a quality, refined and likeable piece of kit.
+The good news is that it seems to have worked - the Jazz Mk4 is a quality, refined and likeable piece of kit.

 This latest Honda Jazz blends some of the 'monobox' styling of its three predecessors with that sort of smoothed-off, clean-surfaces appearance that seems to be the hallmark of future-gazing hybrid and electric cars in the 2020s.
 To an extent, this has worked, because the new Jazz is the most appealing yet in terms of looks.
 True, that might sound like it is clearing a pretty low bar, given Honda's supermini has always been seen as a shrunken MPV-alike favoured by a, um, more chronologically experienced clientele, but while we're not as enamoured with the Jazz Mk4 as we are with the Honda e (and how could we be?!), it remains a pleasantly attractive little car.